Envuso/common/README.md

 	<img alt="Wakatime" src="https://wakatime.com/badge/github/Envuso/common.svg">
 </p>

+# Please see https://github.com/Envuso/main instead.
+All the Envuso packages were moved into a single repository.

 # Envuso Common

 This repo holds some basic shared logic/utility methods that are used throughout the packages